Pull-Push/Smershdern/README.md

 6/3/24  - fixed data for fighters and added dash speed - TODO - add max fights per number of players

 6/4/24 - back end of randomizer finished? maybe?

+6/18/24 - Beginning stages of user auth and control